zspri/overwatch.py/docs/api.md

 # Utilities

-   All of these methods are found in `overwatchpy.Utils`
+   All of these methods are found in the `overwatchpy.utils` module.

 | Method                     | Description                                    | Returns            |
 | -------------------------- | ---------------------------------------------- | ------------------ |